aipengineer/awesome-opensource-ai-engineering/libraries/dspy.md

 ♻️ Repost this to help DSPy become more popular.
 Support AI Open-Source Libraries!

 ⚠️ If you want me to highlight your favorite AI library, open-source or not, please share it in the comments section!

----
-🧙🏽 Follow @theaiengineerco for more about DSPy & daily insights tailored to AI engineers.
-Subscribe to our newsletter.
-We are the AI community for hackers!

-⚠️ If you want me to highlight your favorite AI library, please share it below 👇🏽!

-Code Pipelines, Not Prompts - It's Just Python 👩‍💻 Optimized Prompts & Finetunes - Automatically ✨
-Modular, Reusable Programs - Build On Top ➿
-Abstract Complexity - Focus on Ideas 💡
-10x Engineer Leverage - Ship More 🚀